The 2020 event

 - See who else you’ll support when donating to our marathon runners in this recent LondonLive video featuring our gym members>>

-With the big day just a few months away, we’re delighted to invite you to join us on marathon day on Sunday 28 April 2019, to cheer on our magnificent marathon runners in our usual haunt; The Lord Nelson pub on Manchester Road, Isle of Dogs.
+With the big day very near, we’re delighted to invite you to join us on marathon day on Sunday 4 October 2020, to cheer on our magnificent marathon runners in our usual haunt; The Lord Nelson pub on Manchester Road, Isle of Dogs.

 Situated at mile 17 en-route, we’ll be based at the East End corner pub from 10:30am and you can be part of: